6 Best Pregnancy Supplements For a First Time Mom

 Reducing the risk of birth defects: Some research has suggested that getting enough choline during pregnancy may help reduce the risk of certain birth defects, such as neural tube defects.

-Promoting healthy fetal growth: Choline synthesizes DNA and RNA, which are essential for fetal growth and development.
-Adequate intake of choline during pregnancy may help support healthy fetal growth.
+Promoting healthy fetal growth: Choline synthesizes DNA and RNA, which is essential for fetal growth and development.
+Adequate choline intake during pregnancy may help support healthy fetal growth.

 Supporting maternal health: Choline is crucial for the mother’s health during pregnancy.
 It may help support liver function, reduce inflammation, and promote healthy blood pressure.